 Last year in Wisconsin there were nearly 2,000 motorcycle crashes.
 Those crashes resulted in 1,693 injuries and 81 fatalities.
 The leading cause of most motorcycle crashes is when a vehicle turns left in front of an oncoming motorcycle with the right of way.
-This is a dangerous situation for motorcyclists and accounts for 42% of all crashes involving a motorcycle and a car.
+This is a dangerous situation for motorcyclists and it accounts for 42% of all crashes involving a motorcycle and a car.

-You don’t want to be one of these statistics, but if another driver causes you to crash, what happens next?
+You don’t want to be one of these statistics.
+But if another driver causes you to crash, what happens next?

 What should you do after a motorcycle crash?

 - Even if you think you’re okay and the incident was minor, getting statements and a record of the accident is important.

 - Take photos of the accident scene:

 - Make sure you take photos of the surrounding area, anything that could have contributed to the accident, and the damage to your motorcycle.

 - Do not skip this step!
 After the accident, you might feel fine initially, but there could be hidden injuries that are not yet visible to you.